 Steve Klein MUSE Mentor

-An anonymous MUSE Program Survey is distributed each year to all candidates receiving MUSE mentoring supports.
-The following data represents the 26/48 teacher candidates who responded to the 2018-2019 survey.
+An anonymous MUSE Program Survey is distributed each semester to all candidates receiving MUSE mentoring supports.
+The following data represents the 44/46 teacher candidates who responded to the Spring 2021 survey.

-Given a likert scale and the statement “Overall, the MUSE program has been very effective for me”, 73% of respondents chose “Strongly Agree”, 23% chose “Agree”, and 4% chose “Neutral”.
-No candidates chose “Disagree or Strongly Disagree”.
+Given a likert-type scale and the statement “Overall, the MUSE program has been very effective for me”, 88% of respondents chose “Always”, 7% chose “Frequently”, and 5% chose “Occassionally”.
+No candidates chose “Rarely” or “Never”.